 The short game is strongly emphasised to help everyone lower their scores.
 Gareth has a vast knowledge in this area working hard in his own game.
 He is sympathetic to those who also struggle in this area and has some great ideas in conquering these highly skilled areas.
 To develop a complete player, the mental aspects, course management skills, physical and nutritional knowledge should also be explored.

 Gareth teaches individuals how to understand their swing by analysing the ball flights and he regards this as the cornerstone to gaining complete control of your game.

 With his help and guidance, clients learn how to practise efficiently, play the course effectively and analyse their game constructively.
 This helps target key areas to improve and, importantly, teaches players how to think and act like a winner.

-For further information on how you can improve your game and to book a lesson, please contact Gareth on 07967 155 141 or email email@example.com
+All Gareth’s lessons come with a money back guarantee if you're not happy with the service provided.
+For further information on how you can improve your game and to book a lesson, please contact Gareth on 07967 155 141 or email email@example.com.

 Robert Jesus hails from Madeira, where he learned his golf, and came to England three years ago to pursue his qualification as a PGA professional.

 Robert, who is 24, was playing in professional events on Madeira at the age of 16 before turning professional in 2012.